-Optimize Small Business Spending with an Automated Purchase Order System
+Optimize Small Business Spending with an Automated Purchase Order (PO) System

-As per the Annual Survey of Entrepreneurs conducted by the Census Bureau, small businesses (firms employing lesser than 20 employees) made up 89% of the firms in the United States.
+As per the Annual Survey of Entrepreneurs conducted by the Census Bureau, small businesses (firms employing less than 20 employees) made up 89% of the firms in the United States.
 The success of small businesses makes a significant contribution to the U.S. economy.
 Managing a small business requires a complete and continuous focus on various aspects like managing employees, suppliers, finance and accounting, and streamlining the business road map.
 In addition to basic small business principles, the business owner also needs to have a fair knowledge of human resource management, financial management, procurement management, and regulatory compliance.

 Among the business functions, procurement management has a direct bearing on business expenses.
 Streamlining the procurement function helps small businesses gain complete control over organizational spending.
 An automated purchase order system can help small businesses control and optimize their expenses.

 Optimizing the Procurement Workflow

 There is a great potential to increase efficiency and optimize the procurement and supply chain processes irrespective of whether it is a small or medium or large business.
 Optimizing existing procurement processes helps small businesses save costs, increase efficiency, and improve product/service quality.
 By managing the procurement function effectively small businesses can save costs by procuring goods, services, and contracts at the best process.

 By optimizing the procurement workflow, the company would not miss out on any warranties or discounts that are often missed out in manual procurement systems.
 In addition to cost savings, optimizing the procurement function provides deeper visibility into the company’s spend and budgets, which allows them to negotiate better with vendors.